jekyll/jekyll/docs/_posts/2019-08-18-jekyll-4-0-0-released.markdown

 ### Key changes

 - Lots of performance improvements :rocket:
 - Cache builds for faster rebuilds (30% on average)
- - Drop support for Ruby < 2.4, tested on Ruby 2.6
+- Dropped support for Ruby < 2.4, tested on Ruby 2.6
- - Drop support for Rouge < 3, Pygments, RedCarpet, rdiscount
+- Dropped support for Rouge < 3, Pygments, RedCarpet, rdiscount
- - Switch to Sassc library, generate sourcemaps by default
+- Switched to SassC library, generate sourcemaps by default
- - Incorporate `relative_url` in `link` and `post_url` tags
+- Incorporated `relative_url` in `link` and `post_url` tags
+- Added support for using Liquid variables in the `link` tag.
- - Custom sorting of collection documents (`sort_by`, `order`)
+- Allow custom sorting of collection documents (`sort_by`, `order`)
+- Allow disabling Liquid via front matter with `render_with_liquid: false`
- - Support for binary operators in `where_exp` filter (`and`, `or`)
+- Added support for binary operators in `where_exp` filter (`and`, `or`)
- - Load `_config.yml` from within current gem-based theme
+- Added support for loading `_config.yml` from within current gem-based theme
- - Disable Liquid via front matter with `render_with_liquid: false`
 - and a lot of bug fixes :bug:

 Check out the [full history](/docs/history/#v4-0-0) for more details.